 Oakham School is a Christian foundation and, as such, we are dedicated to nurturing the Christian faith amongst our pupils through the varied and stimulating regular worship that is at the heart of school life.
 Our Chaplain is also happy to arrange for those of other faiths to receive the spiritual support they need.

-Our full-time Chaplain, the Reverend Tim Tregunno, assisted by the recent graduate Chaplaincy Fellow, provide a variety of formal and informal support for the school community, giving pupils and staff – whatever their religious beliefs – opportunities for quiet, personal reflection within the busy life of the School.
+Our full-time Chaplain, the Reverend Tim Tregunno, provides a variety of formal and informal support for the school community, giving pupils and staff – whatever their religious beliefs – opportunities for quiet, personal reflection within the busy life of the School.

 Each pupil attends one of the weekly chapel services held on Monday, Thursday or Friday mornings; full boarders also attend Chapel on Sunday mornings.
 These services follow a theme which seeks to address issues of contemporary relevance to the Christian faith.
 Each House in turn takes responsibility for running the morning service, providing prefects, readers and pupils to lead prayers.
 Sunday Chapel often hosts a guest speaker.
 The Chapel Choirs, together with our organist and Director of Music, are instrumental in providing the vibrant spiritual atmosphere in which these services are conducted.